kytulendu/openfur/readme.md

 - Scale: Scale to fit your head
 - Infill Density: 20-30%
 - Support: Generate Support
-- Build Plate Adhesion Type: Raft (because the print keep deattach from the hot-bed in my case)
+- Build Plate Adhesion Type: Brim or Raft (I use Raft because the print keep deattach from the hot-bed in my case)

 Printing tips: When using pause print function, you must set the hot-bed at the print temperature (in my case using PLA, 60c) else the print will cool down and will deattached from the hot-bed.

 **Changelogs**

+v0.3

+- Fix ugly front teeth of top part.
+- Fix chin rest is too thin and too short.
+- Fix chin rest mesh that cause problems when slice the model.

 v0.2